 Penny stocks are stocks that are priced very low, mostly under Rs 20 per share, and such companies have low market capitalization as well.
 A company’s market cap is the value of outstanding shares trading in the market.

 The features of penny stocks are listed below –

-Some of these stocks have the potential to evolve into multi-baggers.
+Some of these Multibagger stocks have the potential to evolve into multi-baggers.
 It means shares which yield in multiples of the investment amount.
-If specific security reaps double its investment amount, it is called a double-bagger, and if it returns ten times its investment value, it is considered a ten-bagger.
+If a specific security reaps double its investment amount, it is called a double-bagger, and if it returns ten times its investment value, it is considered a ten-bagger.